 diagram – any geometric symbolic representation

-Or more boldly – set of items (e.g. rectangles) and relations (e.g. arrows) illustrating a concept, like these:
+Or more boldly – a set of items (e.g. rectangles) and relations (e.g. arrows) illustrating a concept, like these:

-In the world of typical text-heavy presentations, any slide with a diagram is a king :).
+In the world of typical text-heavy presentations, any slide with a diagram is king :).
 It will attract more attention than others.
-However, there are some typical errors we tend to do, especially when preparing presentation under time pressure.
+However, there are some typical errors we tend to do, especially when preparing a presentation under time pressure.

 Here are three hints to ensure your diagrams will be professionally looking.
 The hints are based on some basic graphic design rules and they only take a few minutes to use.